theAdamColton/tensorset/README.md

 print(batch.leading_shape[0]) # This is the batch size, Prints 2
 ```

-Pad TensorSets with a specific amount of padding along the sequence dimension
+Pad TensorSequences with a specific amount of padding along the sequence dimension
 ```python
 sequence_length = 20
 sequence = TensorSequence(